xiaochuany/blog/docs/posts/2025-04-05-git-workflow.md

 git config --global pull.rebase true && git pull upstream main
 ```

-## More commands
+## How to undo changes

+Conceptually, we may think of git as managing three copies of the same project, they are called

+- working directory
+- index/staging area
+- HEAD

+Initially they are all the same thing.
+After some edits, the working directory changes but the index and HEAD remain untouched.

+Once we run `git add`, the edits are synced to index so working directory and the index are the same thing.

+Once we run `git commit`, the edits are synced to the HEAD and we are once again in a state of all being equal.

+At any point in time of this process, we can undo changes.

-There is `git restore .` which removes modifications in the current directory that are not yet staged (havn't run `git add` yet).
+- `git restore .` removes modifications in the current directory that are not yet staged.

-Once staged, we can undo these changes using `git revert`
+- Once staged (after `git add`), we can drop these changes using `git restore --staged .`
+- Once commit, we have all three copies the same thing, but we can still drop the changes by restore the previous version of the HEAD (or any other version before) `git reset --soft HEAD~1`